mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 #### Ship Placement Feedback
 - During this ship placement phase of the game, the player is provided with visual cues and feedback on which grid cells they can place ships on.
 - Once a player clicks on their grid to place the ship the placement control buttons display a pulse effect to let the user know clicking one of these buttons is the next required action.
-- Player messages are updated to let the player know which placement options are availalbe and how to proceed.
+- Player messages are updated to let the player know which placement options are available and how to proceed.
 - A 4 headed arrow placement icon and white cell background colour is shown on hover over the player's available grid spaces, but not shown out of grid bounds.
 - A stop symbol / no placement icon is shown over the computer's grid where the player can not place ships.
 - Once a ship is placed the player is shown a stop symbol / no placement icon in the cells the ship occupies to tell them they can't place a ship.
-- If a player tries to place a ship by pressing the place button while the ship overlaps an existing ship or extends outside the bounds of their grid a a red bakkground is shown in the relevant cell and a red ehip placement error is shown in the player message area.
+- If a player tries to place a ship by pressing the place button while the ship overlaps an existing ship or extends outside the bounds of their grid a red background is shown in the relevant cell and a ship placement error in red text is shown in the player message area.
 - User stories covered: 1, 2, 5, 5, 7, 8

 ![See feature]()